Beery Cupcake and Boozy Frosting

 Method

-Cream the sugar, butter, salt and pour the whiskey.
-Beat well till combined.
+Cream the sugar, butter, salt for at least 5 minutes using a hand mixer or stand mixer.
+Pour the whiskey.
+Whisk well till combined.

 The 4 leafed clover chocolate ganache shamrock was made by hubby darling.
-He was helpful in the making of these cupcakes and putting up this post.
-And the photos were shot by him :)
+He was helpful in making these cupcakes and putting up this post.
+And the photos were shot by him 🙂

 These black beauties are gorgeous with or without frosting.
 Even the Leprechauns will love these beer cupcakes and squares.